bccsa/media-router/README.md

 # media-router
 Configurable media router.
-Modules (devices):
+Modules:
 * AudioInput: Capture audio from hardware and output to a PCM stream.
 * AudioOutput: Play a PCM audio stream to hardware.
-* AudioMixer: Mix audio via AudioMixerInputs and output to a PCM stream.
-* AudioMixerInput: Input audio from a PCM audio stream into a AudioMixer.
-Includes a web control interface with mute and volume controls.
-* RtpOpusInput: Receive Opus encoded audio via RTP, and decode to PCM.
-* RtpOpusOutput: Encode PCM audio to Opus and send via RTP.
-* SrtInput: Receives an SRT stream and publishes it to a UDP socket.
+* SrtOpusInput: Receives an SRT Opus encoded audio stream
-* SrtOutput: Reads a UDP socket and publishes it as a SRT stream.
+* SrtOpusOutput: Publishes an audio stream as Opus encoded SRT.
 * Spacer: Visual spacer for web control interface.

-The web control interface is available on port 8081.
+The client web control interface is available on port 8081.

 ## Compatibility
 This project has been tested on Raspberry Pi OS Bullseye